 - Tell your clients how they can get those services without risk to themselves or their families.

 - Determine which channels you can use to get this information to customers in a way that is most convenient for them.
 Be sure only to employ tactics that you can consistently deliver on.

 There will undoubtedly be new strategies that you employ as the COVID-19 crisis progresses.
 For now, continuing to provide transparent, helpful updates as new information and new customer needs arise will cement your brand as a reliable partner to your customers.
 Retooling your customer personas, journey maps, overall marketing plans, and product launch schedules will likely follow.
 But first, get the right message out there in the short-term so you can gain customer trust and loyalty instead of seeing it diminish during this crisis.

 Strategies for Financial Services Marketing

-LaneTerralever is an independent marketing agency working with brands that seek category-leading growth.
+LaneTerralever is a marketing agency focused on creating meaningful customer experiences based on deep strategic insights.
 We develop growth marketing, branding, and digital innovation strategies for a variety of institutions, including regional banks, mortgage lenders, and payment providers.
 We’re proud to have called OneAZ Credit Union, Heartland Payment Systems, and TSYS our client partners.